SeqWare/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 #### Stable Public AMI(s):

-* **ami-f54e1f9c**
+* ** ami-b1e9f4d8 **
-: 20131007, SeqWare-1.0.6

-* ~~ **ami-c386e8aa**
-: 20130531, SeqWare_v0.13.6.7rc_CentOS_GenericDevBox_v18, SeqWare Version 0.13.6.7.
-Make sure you launch in Virginia and select the instance type "CC1 Cluster Compute (cc1.4xlarge, 23GiB)" since the AMI is designed specifically to work with this type (we use the local disks provided by this instance). ~~
+: 20140409 (SeqWare-1.0.13, Bindle 1.2 pre-release) Make sure you launch in Virginia and select the instance type "m1.xlarge" since the AMI is designed specifically to work with this type (we use the local disks provided by this instance).

 An example of the launching wizard in the Amazon AWS console can be seen below: